Why Do Colleges Charge Application Fees?

 Across the board, colleges and universities set their application fees based on how many applications they receive on average per year.
 Schools will also charge a higher amount based on how selective and competitive the admissions process is.
-For that reason, students need to be sure to make a comparison because the costs can add up if they are applying to a handful of colleges at any given time.
-It can be helpful if at least a few of them offer students a fee waiver.
+Therefore, students need to make a comparison because the costs can add up if they apply to a handful of colleges at any given time.
+It can be helpful if at least a few offer students a fee waiver.

-When it comes to what you can expect to pay per school, the US News & World Report looked at a total of 889 schools and found that the average application fee is $45.00.
+Regarding what you can expect to pay per school, the US News & World Report looked at 889 schools and found that the average application fee is $45.00.
 The highest application in the 2021-22 application cycle was $100.
-The typical price at tier 1 schools or top 10 schools was $75.
-Stanford boasted an application fee of $90 while Duke University charged $85 per student.
+The typical price at tier 1 or top 10 schools was $75.
+Stanford boasted an application fee of $90, while Duke University charged $85 per student.

-From that information, we can confidently deduce that students can expect to pay somewhere between $45 and $100 per school.
-Considering the fact that most students likely pick between a number of dream schools, sure best and safety schools, chances are pretty good that you will pay a number of different application fees through the course of your application journey.
+From that information, we can confidently deduce that students can expect to pay between $45 and $100 per school.
+Because most students likely pick between several dream schools, sure best and safety schools, chances are pretty good that you will pay several different application fees throughout your application journey.

-With that in mind, it is crucial for students to know that there are some ways for students to reduce, or completely remove, application fees connected to many schools in the country.
-These are often based on a number of different circumstances.
+With that in mind, students must know that there are some ways for students to reduce or altogether remove application fees connected to many schools in the country.
+These are often based on several different circumstances.

 What is an application fee waiver?

-Now that you know the answer to the question, “Why do colleges have application fees?” as well as the average price of application fees for undergraduate students, you are likely wondering, “Is there any way to get out of paying application fees?”
+Now that you know the answer to the question, “Why do colleges have application fees?” and the average price of application fees for undergraduate students, you are likely wondering, “Is there any way to get out of paying application fees?”

-The simple answer to this question is yes, but whether you are eligible to apply for a fee waiver is going to depend on some unique circumstances.
+The simple answer to this question is yes, but whether you can apply for a fee waiver will depend on some unique circumstances.

 The truth is that many schools offer fee waivers.
 Even Ivy League schools like Harvard University provide fee waivers.
 You can usually find more information on application fee waivers through a school’s financial aid department.
-Just in case it needs clarification, a fee waiver allows students to apply to a certain school while getting the entire fee waived, essentially making the application free.
+If it needs clarification, a fee waiver allows students to apply to a particular school while getting the entire fee waived, making the application accessible.

-The first step you have to take when it comes to accessing a fee waiver is to find out whether or not you actually qualify.
-This is going to depend on the yearly income that your family earns, as fee waivers are meant to make the process of applying to schools easier for lower-income individuals.
-One nice handy thing to keep in mind for students who take the SAT is that if they get an SAT fee waiver, they will automatically qualify for a fee waiver from schools that offer them.
+The first step you must take when accessing a fee waiver is to determine whether you qualify.
+This will depend on your family’s yearly income, as fee waivers are meant to make applying to schools easier for lower-income individuals.
+Students who receive an SAT fee waiver also qualify for fee waivers from participating schools.

-Though colleges do need the application fees to pay for their admissions offices to look through all of the applications in a given year, they also fully understand that the financial strain can be too much for certain students.
-However, application fees are not simply available to anyone who wants them, there are strict guidelines that students need to meet in order to be eligible.
+Though colleges do need the application fees to pay for their admissions offices to look through all of the applications in a given year, they also fully understand that the financial strain can be too much for students.
+However, application fees are not simply available to anyone who wants them; there are strict guidelines that students need to meet to be eligible.

-For the vast majority of students, fee waivers will not be an option.
-For that reason, it is important that you make sure to get financially ready for the entire process.
-Whether you or your parents are planning on paying for your application fees, it is wise to set aside some money to make sure that you have what you need to pay for all of your fees.
-That way, you can make sure that you will not be limited to where, and to how many schools, you can apply to.
+For most students, fee waivers will not be an option.
+For that reason, you must get financially ready for the entire process.
+Whether you or your parents plan on paying your application fees, it is wise to set aside some money to ensure you have what you need to pay for all your expenses.
+That way, you can ensure you are not limited to where and how many schools you can apply to.

 Other ways to avoid paying application fees

-While application fee waivers are definitely the most common ways that students avoid paying fee waiters, there are some other ways that applying students can either remove or reduce fees that are connected to applying to schools.
+While application fee waivers are the most common ways that students avoid paying fee servers, there are other ways that students can either remove or reduce fees connected to applying to schools.
 Here are the most common ways to keep in mind.

-The reasons for why do colleges have application fees make a lot of sense, but that does not mean that those reasons have to apply for all students.
-There are other ways to get out of application fees despite qualifying for an application fee waiver.
+The reasons colleges have application fees make a lot of sense, but that does not mean those reasons have to apply to all students.
+Despite qualifying for an application fee waiver, other ways exist to get out of application fees.

 Apply to a school via early admissions

-One common way that students manage to avoid paying an application fee is by applying early to a school.
-Many schools love when students apply early because it gives the admissions office more time to process the application.
-On top of that, many schools offer binding or restrictive forms of early admissions, meaning that they serve as a sort of added boost of confidence from the student that if they end up getting into that school, they will apply.
+One common way students avoid paying an application fee is by applying early to a school.
+Many schools love it when students use it before because it gives the admissions office more time to process the application.
+On top of that, many schools offer binding or restrictive forms of early admissions, meaning that they serve as a sort of added boost of confidence from the students that if they get into that school, they will apply.

 As a result, schools often offer to waive fees for prospective students who do decide to apply early.
 However, there are some caveats to keep in mind.
-First off, this option is typically only available at smaller schools rather than highly prestigious schools like those in the Ivy League or other top 10 institutions.
+First, this option is typically only available at smaller schools rather than highly prestigious ones like those in the Ivy League or other top 10 institutions.

 Schedule a campus visit

-This will likely end up costing more than the application fee itself, but you can kill two birds with one stone in a sense if you schedule a campus visit day.
+This will likely cost more than the application fee, but you can kill two birds with one stone if you schedule a campus visit day.
 Schools will often waive application fees for students who do this.
-Make sure to arrange it with the school’s admissions office and make sure to confirm that they do in fact waive application fees for students who do take official visits.
+Make sure to arrange it with the school’s admissions office and confirm that they waive application fees for students who take official visits.

-If you need any guidance on how the best way to do this is, you can simply speak with your high school counselor, they should be able to help you set up an official college visit.
+If you need guidance on how best to do this, you can speak with your high school counselor; they should help set up an official college visit.

-This isn’t quite as common these days, but there are still some schools who offer free applications if students choose to apply online.
-The reason for this is because it makes the job a bit easier for schools compared to mail-in applications.
-You can easily find this out by looking to see if the school offers college application fee waivers for students who apply online.
+This isn’t as common today, but some schools still offer free applications if students apply online.
+This is because it makes the job easier for schools than mail-in applications.
+You can easily find this out by seeing if the school offers college application fee waivers for students who apply online.